Anirvan-Krishna/ml_for_signal_processing/README.md

 - **Polynomial Regression:** Solutions using normal equations and gradient descent approaches
 - **Neural Networks:** Fully connected networks in pytorch
 - **Speech Gender Recognition:** Application of NNs in classifying audio inputs as male/female using Mel and MFCC features

+The folders contains code, detailed LaTex report and experiment manual.
+External datasets wherever required are cited in the manual itself.